RAJKUMARSHRIVASH/Beautify_E_Commerce_Nykaa/README.md

 # REQUIREMENTS

-- User can login and sign up with authentication token
+- User can log in and sign up with an authentication token
-- User can visit severals cosmetic pages
+- User can visit several cosmetic pages
 - User can able to get all the information about products and services
-- User can purchases the products
+- Users can purchase the products
 - user can pay for the purchase
 - Admin page